shokuninstudio/Optiflow/README.md

 # Optiflow

-**Demonstration of creating between frames for 2D animation using optical flow**
+**A demonstration of creating between frames for 2D animation using optical flow**

 ## Overview